The Bahamian Project was created in 2012 to explore the Bahamian reality from a humanistic point of view.

-There are also plans to publish a high-quality coffee table book with the collection of images, information on the portrait subjects and behind-the-scenes photographs of the production.
+There are plans to publish high-quality coffee table books with themed collections of images, information on the portrait subjects and behind-the-scenes photographs of the production.

-Through the generosity of our sponsors and public donations, the Bahamian Project will continue to preserve, sponsor and present to the public; photographic exhibitions, portfolios, books, lectures, videos, seminars and workshops that show the importance of fine portraiture while showcasing the beauty and character of the people of The Bahamas.
+Through the generosity of our sponsors and public donations, the Bahamian Project will continue to preserve, sponsor and present fine portraiture, while showcasing the beauty and character of the people of The Bahamas.